tneagu/RealEstateApp/README.md

 ### Architecture topics worth being discussed

-- **Pagination**: Usually a list of multiple items should be paginated, and there are multiple pagination strategies such as by offset or by cursor/keyset.
+- **Pagination**: Usually a list of multiple items should be paginated, and there are multiple pagination strategies such as by offset or by cursor/keys.
 Since the api contract does not provide a pagination mechanism, I found it useless to implement.
-- **Caching strategy**: Because of time limitation, I couldn't built a cache mechanism, but it's worth exploring adding cache in order to avoid network overload when navigation back and forth.
+- **Caching strategy**: See [ADR-004](docs/adr/004-caching-strategy-proposal.md) for detailed architectural analysis of three caching approaches.
+Not implemented due to time constraints and to avoid making unvalidated API contract assumptions (schema compatibility between list and detail endpoints).
 - **Offline first**: Worth discussing if these kind of features needs offline-first behavior, my first assumption is that caching will be enough.

 ## Assumptions

+- Since there are 2 endpoints, one for listings, one for listing detail, assumed that Listing and ListingDetail models can evolve independently (Listing being a summary).
-Since an API guide is missing, I made some values assumptions for OfferType such as Rent/Buy.
+- Since an API guide is missing, I made some values assumptions for OfferType such as Rent/Buy.
 I am aware that there are values that are mapped to UNKNOWN.
 Since no docs are available, I will consider this OK for demo purposes.

 ## Tech Stack